 If you’re searching for what to serve with brisket, you’ve come to the right place!

-After all, it is a juicy and delicious type of meat that just melts in your mouth.
+After all, it is a juicy and succulent type of meat that just melts in your mouth.

 As if that wasn’t enough, it’s also one of the most versatile main dishes ever because it goes well with a wide array of side dishes.

-Yes, a well-cooked brisket is a whole meal on its own, but there are many side dishes out there that can take your succulent slab of meat to new heights!
+Yes, a well-cooked brisket is a whole meal on its own, but there are many side dishes out there that can take your succulent slab of meat to new heights.

 Whether you like to pair it with corn, bread, potatoes, coleslaw, or veggies, brisket will taste equally divine.